stomp-js/stomp-js.github.io/index.md

 - [Using StompJS] - a step-by-step guide.
 - [Using rx-stomp with Angular] - Preferred, originally written for Angular13, should work with Angular 7+.
-- [Using ng2-stompjs with Angular] - Deprecated, originally written for Angular7,
-  last tested with Angular 9.
 - Guide to [Connection status in ng2-stompjs].

 Samples: